theadewole/Global-and-Crustacean-Fish-Export-and-Import/README.md

-- **Year analysis by Quantity and Value**
+- **Yearly analysis by Quantity and Value**

-Year analysis by Quantity and Value
-This visual represents the yearly analysis across the year covered in this analysis regarding value and quantity with respect to trade flow (import and export)
+This visual represents the yearly range covered in this analysis regarding value and quantity with respect to trade flow (import and export)

 ![image](https://user-images.githubusercontent.com/108795960/198080055-f84573af-6da3-4365-ac6c-3b1fb6185d52.png)
  ![image](https://user-images.githubusercontent.com/108795960/198080081-58d9f9a1-8e01-4614-9ed9-90c543d3be47.png)